-We will let you know our hourly rates at the start of the matter.
+We will let you know our hourly rates and / or fee estimate at the start of the matter.
 We sometimes review and increase these rates.
 This usually happens annually in May and when our people are promoted.

 3.3 Expenses